ailich/MultiscaleDTM/README.md

     normal to the terrain surface.
 This is accomplished by calculating the local (3 x 3 cell) slope and aspect, and constructing unit vectors normal to each cell in the DTM.
-These unit vectors are then decomposed into their corresponding x, y, and z components and used in the following equation (note: n is the number of cells in the window).
+These unit vectors are then decomposed into their corresponding x, y, and z components (i.e. the x, y, and z coordinates of the head of the vector relative to its origin) and used in the following equation (note: n is the number of cells in the window).
 VRM ranges from zero to one, where zero represents a smooth surface and one represents a “completely rugose” surface.

 <img src="images/VRM_annotated.png" width="70%">